Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 8/2018

 - Steriotaxy with a head frame involves placing the patient’s head in a rigid frame so the attached scanning devices can accurately pinpoint the tumor location in three-dimensional space.
 The rigid frame holds the patient’s head in place during the pre-surgical scans and the surgery itself.
 The information from the CT and/or MRI scans, along with coordinate information from the headframe, is entered into a computer system.
 The images produced, with their relational coordinates, are used to plan the surgery and guide the surgeon’s tools during the procedure.

 - Frameless steriotaxy utilizes an imaging hand-held device rather than CT or MRI.
 With this approach, the head must be stabilized in a frame.
 The surgeon touches structures in the patient’s brain with an imaging “wand” that superimposes that location in the brain on a computer monitor showing a recent scan or three-dimensional image of the brain.
 This tool is used to orient the surgeon as to the exact location of the tumor as compared to a specific point on the exterior of the brain.
 The wand provides quick and continuous “real-time” information about its location during surgery.
-This tool is particularly useful during skull base surgery, which is an especially complicated area.
-It is also of value when multiple tumors are to be removed.
-The viewing wand can shorten the surgical time by quickly identifying parts of the brain and localizing the tumor.
+(13)

 Embolization: Embolization is used to reduce the amount of blood supply to a tumor by blocking the flow of blood in selected arteries.
 This procedure is conducted prior to surgery.
 Results from an arteriography, which is an X-ray taken after radiolabeled dye has been injected into the circulatory system, help determine whether embolization is necessary and which blood vessel or vessels may need to be blocked.
 Surgery follows as soon as possible to avoid re-growth of blood vessels.
 This technique might be used with vascular tumors such as meningiomas, meningeal hemangiopericytomas, and glomus jugulare tumors.

 Endoscopy: Endoscopes are long, narrow, flexible lighted tubes that are inserted into the surgical area.
 They provide the surgeon with light and visual access.
-Preoperative scans help determine the location of tumors and enable the surgeon to plan surgery using relatively small openings.
-These small openings (sometimes called keyhole approaches) make it difficult for the surgeon to see.
-The endoscope helps solve that problem.
 The neuro-endoscope is particularly useful for surgery that involves correcting a malfunctioning shunt, removing scar tissue blocking a shunt, or removing intra-ventricular tumors.
 It can also be useful for removing brain cysts.

 The three primary ways that radiation therapy is administered in the treatment of brain tumors are with: